pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 	* Resolve small bugs when Development Team’s workload was high.
 	* Define application behaviour in points not thoroughly defined.

+2/2011 - 12/2011
+:	**QA Analyst**; [Tuenti Technologies S.L.](https://www.tuenti.es) (Madrid, Spain)

+	I was responsible for the quality of Tuenti Android and J2ME applications, and for internal community management tools, seeking and handling bugs and designing test plans.
+	During the time I was responsible for Android and J2ME applications they experienced a constant user base growth and a better feedback from users, going from 2.5 stars in the Android market to 3.5 stars rating.

 Technical skills
 ----------------